123andy/lamp/README.md

 -----------------------------------------------------------------

-The first time that you run your container, a new user `admin` with all privileges will be created in MySQL with a password of redcap.
+The first time that you run your container, a new user `admin` with all privileges will be created in MySQL with a password of `redcap`.
 You can also see this by viewing the docker logs by running:

 	docker logs $CONTAINER_ID